athankefalas/RouteLinkKit/README.md

 ## 🧩 Extension Points

-The RouteLinkKit framework offers a possible extension point that can help to modify the behaviour of the UIKit UINavigationController.
+The RouteLinkKit framework offers a possible extension point, that can help to modify the behaviour of the underlying UIKit UINavigationController.
-The class used in RouteLinkKit is a subclass, specifically configured to be used with SwiftUI called `UIRoutingNavigationController` and it's default behaviour can be modified by subclassing.
+The class used in RouteLinkKit is a subclass of UINavigationController, specifically configured to be used with SwiftUI called `UIRoutingNavigationController` and it's default behaviour can be easily modified by subclassing.

-If more custom behaviour is required you can duplicate and modify the RoutedNavigationLink and RouteLink views which only provide the functionality provided natively by SwiftUI.
+If more custom behaviour is required you can duplicate and modify the RoutedNavigationLink and RouteLink views, which by default only provide the functionality provided natively by SwiftUI.